radariq/python-demo-applications/README.md

 ## Speed plot

+## Python plots
+Demonstration of how to plot RadarIQ data using Python and matplotlib.

 ## Speed demo
 This sample application records the speed in the X direction of the first detected object from the RadarIQ sensor